-Cr Sandra Wilson was elected to Hobsons Bay City Council in October 2012 after a long time of pondering the possibility of becoming a candidate.
-Now her community leadership skills are being applied in a new role and environment..
+Cr Sandra Wilson was first elected to Hobsons Bay City Council in October 2012 after a long time pondering the possibility of becoming a candidate.
+She was then re-elected in 2016 for a second term.
+She has served as Mayor twice in that time.
+Her community leadership skills have been applied and honed in the political environment of being a councillor.

 Standing for election is daunting and it feels like your relationships change with the people close to you and with those in the wider community.
 Your motivation and values are frequently questioned, which I believe has something to do with the level of cynicism that has developed about people who aspire to political office.